 3.4.
 Data validation

 The data are validated by means of series of logical checks.
 During data processing, the data are checked in order to identify and duly correct any errors.
-Comparisons are made for every enterprise mostly with the data of previous quarter but also with the data of corresponding quarter of the previous year.
+Comparisons are made for every enterprise mostly with the data of previous quarter but also with the data from corresponding quarter of the previous year.
 Then the number of Job Vacancies is checked per employment stratum and per one-digit code of economic activity.
 In big change cases are observed, all the enterprises belonging to the same stratum are investigated.
 Once identified, the errors are further investigated in cooperation with the enterprise in order to confirm if there is in an error or just unusual value.

 3.5.
 Data compilation